First, lets just be clear about what a visa is.

 There are more than a dozen types of visas but they can be generally classified as immigrant visas and non-immigrant visas.
 Non-immigrant visas are usually for tourist and business visitors.
 United States as well as most countries requires visas for certain travelers to enter their territory.
 In many cases, the need for a visa depends on the length of your stay.

 Many countries, like Chile, Peru, Thailand, Western Europe Countries, and many others, will let you enter with just a valid passport and the return flight information (applicable to US passports and most First World countries).
 They usually let you stay between 30 to 90 days.

-Some countries, such as Egypt and Bangladesh, will allow you to enter with an airport visa or landing permit which you pay on arrival.
+Some countries, such as Egypt, Cambodia, and Bangladesh, will allow you to enter with an airport visa or landing permit which you pay on arrival.
 Be aware that depending on your arrival schedule at your destination, sometimes obtaining this visa can be time consuming because the operation hours of the “visa acquisition” facilities are not necessarily coordinated with flight arrivals (i.e. late night arrivals).

 As you can see, visa requirements vary from country to country.
 For most countries that require a visa upon entry, you must obtain your visa before you depart your country of residence, or on arrival (if the option is available for your passport).
-Your destination might ask for additional prerequisites like a passport with at least six months or more validity, a full blank page for the country’s visa, and in some less developed countries, evidence of yellow fever and other vaccinations.
+Your destination might ask for additional prerequisites like a passport with at least six months or more of validity, a full blank page for the country’s visa, and in some less developed countries, evidence of yellow fever and other vaccinations.
 Get more information about travel vaccination.

 Today, with the internet, it is really easy to apply for a visa.
-Many companies like VisaCenter.com will process your visa application for the cost plus a small processing fee.
+Many companies like VisaCenter.com and VisaHQ.com will process your visa application for the cost plus a small processing fee.
 Another option is to visit the nearest embassy or consulate for that country and apply there.
 If you happen to be visiting the embassy of your destination of interest in a foreign country, make sure that they will process your new visa within the time you’re spending in that country, since sometimes visa processing can take days or weeks.